VIVSIXTEEN/Employee_Management_System/README.md

 # Employee_management_system
-## Python project made in collabration with coding blocks.
+##  This Python project made under the supervision of coding blocks.

 # Prerequisites
 - Python